qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 which contains two quantum circuits where the second circuit depends on the first one.
-That is, in the block `post-classical` we select which qubits to use for the execute and hence, we would not be able to run the second circuit prior to this classical calculation.
+That is, in the block `post-classical` we select which qubits to use for the execute, and hence, we would not be able to run the second circuit prior to this classical calculation.

 Further expanding each of the source blocks, we get the `load` and `readout`